When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 Today, I want to give you my honest take on passive income ideas.

-This is my realistic perspective as an average person with a medium-sized online audience, who has had a bit of success but also many failures (as opposed to a ‘mega influencer’ with an audience in the hundreds of thousands).
+This is my realistic perspective as an average person with a medium-sized online audience, who’s had some successes but also many failures (as opposed to a ‘mega influencer’ with an audience in the hundreds of thousands).

 I’ll share what I’ve learned from my own successes and failures, and which strategies are actually worth your time and effort.